Aydinhepsaydir/Currency-Converter/README.md

 My application gets live exchange rates (updated every hour) through this website: https://currencylayer.com/

 Due to the fact that I was using a trial account I was limited to 1000 queries per month.
-Another challenge was that the trial account only allowed for USD conversion rates, meaning I had to calculate all other currencies using this as an anchor.
+Another challenge was that the trial account only allowed for USD conversion rates, meaning I had to calculate all other currencies with a simple algorithm using this as an anchor.